 Simple English definitions for legal terms

-Read a random definition: rule of court
+Read a random definition: heir at law

 The Ninth Circuit Court of Appeals is a court that hears appeals from the states of Washington, Oregon, California, Montana, Idaho, Nevada, Arizona, and Hawaii, as well as the Territories of Guam and the Northern Mariana Islands.
 In the case of Gordon v.
 Virtumundo, the court ruled on the standing requirements for "internet access service" providers under the U.S. CAN-SPAM Act of 2003 and the preemption of claims under Washington State's Commercial Electronic Mail Act.
 The court found that claims brought under CEMA for commercial email activities involving deceptive email headers will be dismissed as preempted by the CAN-SPAM Act.
 However, analogous claims may survive under common law or other statutory frameworks, but these claims wouldn't be connected to CEMA's statutory framework for calculating damages.